 One will note that with the photographs I pay special attention to three flashes in particular.
 They happen so quickly that one barely is conscious of these bars of light flashing on the screen.
 Are they possibly caused by the strobes or were they inserted?
 (We have established elsewhere that Kubrick will slide in some quirks.)
 Whether or not they are possibly caused by the strobes is inconsequential to me.
-I'm going to work with the idea they may have meaning as white bars have great meaning in this film as well as in other films of Kubrick's.
+I'm going to work with the idea they may have meaning as white bars have significance in this film.

-The white bars in prison had been exterior barriers not to be trod beyond, a line of separation.
+The white bars in prison were external barriers represented symbolically by a simple line.
 Kubrick is drawing a correspondence between the white bars of light positioned above Alex's toes, and the white bars behind which Alex had always to keep his toes in prison.
 Here, I think they represent an internal such barrier that has been established, perhaps to do with Alex's reprogramming.
 Things seem to have been returned to the way they were, but not exactly.
 There is a difference.
 And Alex is not going to be a problem any longer.

 We come to the end and the audience believes that Alex is back to his old ways but also a discordant note is struck with the final image of Alex and the woman as there is no violence in it, so the viewer may rationalize that the wildness of having sex in front of an audience is what marks this scene as the depraved mind of Alex reasserting itself unhampered by his brainwashing.